DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 Use [Find postgraduate teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses) to search for courses leading to [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts).

 You can also search by:

 * location
 * teaching subject
 * age group
 * courses which pay a salary
-* courses for which student visa or skilled worker visa sponsorship is available.
+* courses for which student visa or skilled worker visa sponsorship is available

 When you have chosen your course, you can <a href="https://www.gov.uk/apply-for-teacher-training">apply for teacher training</a>.